gosukiwi/katar/README.md

 # Katar
 Katar is a simple PHP templating engine based on Blade.
 It was designed to be simple, and have a clean syntax.
-Katar doesn't get in your way, you can mix PHP and Katar!

 ## Syntax